Mad for Matching: Rationale and Troubleshooting

 The centrality and utility of matching

 Conventional matching is a primary program and often one of the first to be introduced in early intensive behavioral intervention.
 The purpose of matching is to foster identification of similarity or connectedness.
 'Matching' is relating two or more things to one another, by sorting or pointing.
 Matching requires that children observe an object or picture and scan an array or the larger environment to identify a corresponding item.
-It is not for its own sake that it needs to be taught. is a foundation for language.
-It can also be employed as a vehicle to enhance social awareness and executive function and sits under much of our reasoning abilities.
+It is not for its own sake that it needs to be taught.
+It is a foundation for language and sits under our reasoning abilities.
+It can be employed as a vehicle to enhance social awareness and executive function.
 Matching can also be used as a tool for ‘assessment’.

 Matching and language

 The importance of matching can’t be overstated.
-Recognition of relation between distinct objects is the fundamental feature of categorization upon which all thinking, reasoning, and language development rests.
+Recognition of relations between distinct objects is the fundamental feature of categorization upon which all thinking, reasoning, and language development rests.
 I once heard Ivar Lovaas say, “Everything is matching to sample”.
 This is hyperbolic, but the idea stayed with me.
 But, this statement is not far off.
 We use words to express concepts...to refer to events, experiences or things.
 Therefore, matching sits under the constituents of language...the normative symbols used in language with which we do things (make promises, refute, compliment, negotiate, condemn, explain, ask, etc.)

 Matching as a precursor to naming